 The Amendment would permit the Company to grant stock options or other stock grants and stock awards to members of the Jaffee Family (See "JAFFEE FAMILY") who are directors, officers or employees of the Company or its subsidiaries in shares of Class B Stock.
 Such grants and awards would be made by the Company's Compensation and Stock Option Committee, or by the independent members of the Board.
-The Board recognizes that, to the extent made, such grants and awards increase Jaffee Family holdings, and thus may extend the duration of Jaffee Family voting control (See "SUNSET TRIGGERS"), but considers continued ownership and control of the Company by the Jaffee Family as consistent with the goal of enabling the Company to be managed on the basis of long-term objectives, which the Board regards as in the best interest of all shareholders.
+The Board recognizes that, to the extent made, such grants and awards increase Jaffee Family holdings, and thus may extend the duration of Jaffee Family voting control (See "SUNSET TRIGERS"), but considers continued ownership and control of the Company by the Jaffee Family as consistent with the goal of enabling the Company to be managed on the basis of long-term objectives, which the Board regards as in the best interest of all shareholders.

 In order to be adopted, the proposed amendment to the Company's Certificate of Incorporation ("Charter Amendment"), must receive the affirmative vote of (i) the holders of a majority of the votes of the outstanding shares of Common Stock (one vote per share) and Class B Stock (10 votes per share), voting as a single class, (ii) the holders of a majority of the outstanding shares of Class B Stock, voting as a class and (iii) the holders of a majority of the outstanding shares of Common Stock, voting as a class.
-Proxies and ballots marked "FOR" approval of the Charter Amendment (including executed proxies not marked with respect to the Charter Amendment) will be voted in favor of the Charter Amendment Amendment approval.
-Abstentions and broker non-votes will have the effect of votes against the Amendment.
+Proxies and ballots marked "FOR" approval of the Charter Amendment (including executed proxies not marked with respect to the Charter Amendment (including executed proxies not marked with respect to the Charter Amendment.
 Given the Class B Stock holdings of the Jaffee Family, who have indicated that they will vote their shares for the Amendment, the approvals specified in clauses (i) and (ii) are assured.
 However, because approval of the Amendment also requires the approval of the holders of the outstanding shares of Common Stock, voting as a class, and because the Jaffee Family will vote less than 1.0% of that class, approval of the Amendment is not assured.